-- 1 partial) to produce a concentrated CO2 stream for capture and disposal, or calcium-looping (Dean et al. - 2 2011).
-The IEA puts cement CCS technologies at the TRL 6-8 level (IEA 2020h).
-These approaches - 3 have different strengths and weaknesses concerning emission abatement potential, primary energy - 4 consumption, costs and retrofittability (Voldsund et al. 2019; Gardarsdottir et al. 2019; Hills et al. 2016). - 5 Use of biomass energy combined with CCS has the possibility of generating partial negative emissions, - 6 with the caveats introduced in 11.3.6 (Hepburn et al. 2019). - 7 The energy-related emissions of cement production can also be reduced by using bioenergy solids, - 8 liquids or gases (TRL 9) (IEA and WBCSD 2018), hydrogen or electricity (TRL 4 according to (IEA - 9 2020h)) for generating the high-temperature heat at the calciner hydrogen and bioenergy co-burning - could be complementary due to their respective fast vs slow combustion characteristics.
-In an approach - pursued by the LEILAC research project, the calcination process step is carried out in a steel vessel that - is heated indirectly using natural gas (Hills et al. 2017).
-The LEILAC approach makes it possible to - capture the process-related emissions in a comparatively pure CO2 stream, which reduces the energy - required for CO2 capture and purification.
-This technology (LEILAC in combination with CCS) could - reduce total furnace emissions by up to 85% compared with an unabated, fossil fuelled cement plant, - depending on the type of energy sources used for heating (Hills et al. 2017).
-In principle, the LEILAC - 17 approach allows the eventual potential electrification of the calciner by electrically heating the steel - 18 enclosure instead of using fossil burners. - 19 In the long run, if some combination of material efficiency, better mixing and aggregate sizing, - 20 cementious material substitution and 90%+ capture CCS with supplemental bioenergy are not feasible - 21 in some regions or at all to achieve near zero emissions, alternatives to limestone based ordinary - 22 Portland cement may be needed.
-There are several highly regional alternative chemistries in use that - provide partial reductions (Fechner and Kray 2012; Lehne and Preston 2018; Habert et al. 2020), for - 24 example, carbonatable calcium silicate clinkers, and there have been pilot projects with magnesium - 25 oxide based cements, which could be negative emissions.
-Lower carbon cement chemistries are not - 26 nearly as widely available as limestone deposits (Material Economics 2019), and would require new - 27 materials testing protocols, codes, pilots and demonstrations. - 28 Any substantial changes in cement and concrete material efficiency or production decarbonisation, - 29 however, will require comprehensive education and continuing re-education for cement producers, - 30 architects, engineers, contractors and small, non-professional users of cements.
-It will also require - 31 changes to building codes, standards, certification, labeling, procurement, incentives, and a range of - 32 polices to help create the market will be needed, as well as those for information disclosure, and - certification for quality.
-Even an end-of-pipe solution like CCS will require infrastructure for transport - and disposal.
-Abatement costs for these strategies vary considerably from case to case and for each a - 35 plausible cost range is difficult to establish but are summarized in Table 11.3 from the following - 36 literature and other sources (Moore 2017; Fechner and Kray 2012; Leeson et al. 2017; IEA 2019f; - Wilson et al. 2003; Lehne and Preston 2018; Habert et al. 2020).
+The energy-related emissions of cement production can also be reduced by using bioenergy solids, liquids or gases (TRL 9) (IEA and WBCSD 2018), hydrogen or electricity (TRL 4 according to IEA (2020h)) for generating the high-temperature heat at the calciner - hydrogen and bioenergy co-burning could be complementary due to their respective fast-vs-slow combustion characteristics.
+In an approach pursued by the LEILAC research project, the calcination process step is carried out in a steel vessel that is heated indirectly using natural gas (Hills et al. 2017).
+The LEILAC approach makes it possible to capture the processrelated emissions in a comparatively pure CO2 stream, which reduces the energy required for CO2 capture and purification.
+This technology (LEILAC in combination with CCS) could reduce total furnace emissions by up to 85% compared with an unabated, fossil fuelled cement plant, depending on the type of energy sources used for heating (Hills et al. 2017).
+In principle, the LEILAC approach allows the eventual potential electrification of the calciner by electrically heating the steel enclosure instead of using fossil burners.

+In the long run, if some combination of material efficiency, better mixing and aggregate sizing, cementitious material substitution and 90%+ capture CCS with supplemental bioenergy are not feasible in some regions or at all to achieve near-zero emissions, alternatives to limestone-based ordinary Portland cement may be needed.
+There are several highly regional alternative chemistries in use that provide partial reductions (Fechner and Kray 2012; Lehne and Preston 2018; Habert et al. 2020), for example, carbonatable calcium silicate clinkers, and there have been pilot projects with magnesium-oxide-based cements, which could be negative emissions.
+Lower carbon cement chemistries are not nearly as widely available as limestone deposits (Material Economics 2019), and would require new materials testing protocols, codes, pilots and demonstrations.

+Any substantial changes in cement and concrete material efficiency or production decarbonisation, however, will require comprehensive education and continuing re-education for cement producers, architects, engineers, contractors and small, non-professional users of cements.
+It will also require changes to building codes, standards, certification, labeling, procurement, incentives, and a range of polices to help create the market will be needed, as well as those for information disclosure, and certification for quality.
+Even an endof-pipe solution like CCS will require infrastructure for transport and disposal.
+Abatement costs for these strategies vary considerably from case to case and for each a plausible cost range is difficult to establish, but they are summarised in Table 11.3 from the following literature and other sources (Wilson et al. 2003; Fechner and Kray 2012; Leeson et al. 2017; Moore 2017; Lehne and Preston 2018; IEA 2019f; Habert et al. 2020).